johntcha/stonk-account/readme.md

 ### Front

 The front is a `ReactJS` made application.
-Code is in .jsx format at the moment but it might be possible to convert it into typescript format (.tsx)
+Code is in .jsx format at the moment but it might be possible I convert it into typescript format (.tsx) in the future.
 There are not many pages and components as they rely on the login page and mainly the homepage.

 ### Back